Our research activities are diverse, ranging from medical imaging and image analysis to molecular and cellular engineering.

 In biomechanics we are engaged in computational models of musculoskeletal tissues in relation to obesity and gait, cellular mechanics, and the mechanics of adhesion.

-Click here for a list of biomedical engineering faculty members and descriptions of their research interests.
+For more information see our directory of biomedical engineering faculty members and descriptions of their research interests.

 The research activities of our department span the fields of biotechnology, nanotechnology, advanced materials, and alternative energy.